 Fannie Mae now has a more strict interpretation of this rule.

-Now if any non-paycheck deposits are on a bank statement, and the sum of those deposits exceeds 10% of the borrower’s monthly income, that we must get a source of funds on each deposit.
+Now if any non-payroll deposits are on a bank statement and the sum of those deposits exceeds 10% of the borrower’s monthly income, we must get a source of funds on each deposit.
 This is more dramatic than it first appears.

 Assume that a bank statement has six deposits on it, as follows:

-June 6: $438.16 ATM DEPOSIT
+$438.16 ATM DEPOSIT on June 6

-June 8: $3,218.66 Direct Deposit PAYROLL
+$3,218.66 Direct Deposit PAYROLL on June 8

-June 14: $30,000 WIRE TRANSFER, John Smith, Sr.
+$30,000 WIRE TRANSFER, John Smith, Sr. on June 14

 So now I would have to ask the client to recall what the $16.01 deposit was on June 1st!
 Who cares?
 Right?
 Isn’t that really the answer?
 Who in this insane industry cares?!
 Fannie Mae does, that is who.
-So now I have to ask where each of those other deposits came from, and document it.
+So now I have to ask where each of those other deposits came from, and document them.
 An email is not documentation.
-A quick letter explaining the $16.01 was change you found in your couch cushions, the $438.16 was a refund from an auto policy you canceled, the $30,000 was a gift, and the $1810 was from the sale of your collection of vintage marbles.
-No, that is not allowed.
+A quick letter is not allowed.
+The client explained the $16.01 was change found in couch cushions, the $438.16 was a refund from an auto policy that was canceled, the $30,000 was a gift, and the $1,810 was from the sale of a collection of vintage marbles.
+No, that explanation itself is not allowed.
 Proper documentation requires a paper trail, deposit slips, gift letters, copies of checks, a bill of sale, etc.

-As the mortgage industry gets more insane, I will try and continue to explain it to you.
+As the mortgage industry gets more insane I will try and continue to explain it to you.
 You can get my newsletter for occasional, useful pieces of information like this.
 In the interim, let’s all hope for a return to sanity and level-headed underwriting requirements.